-Head to Napier-Hastings in Hawke’s Bay, New Zealand, for vineyard tours, 1930s architecture and hikes – all while bedding down in these top cheap accommodations, now bookable with Culture Trip.
+Head to Napier-Hastings in Hawke’s Bay, New Zealand, for vineyard tours, 1930s architecture and hikes – all while bedding down in these top cheap motels in Hastings, now bookable with Culture Trip.

 The Hawke’s Bay region on the North Island’s east coast is beloved for its prolific wineries and fertile farmland, but most visitors stay in and around its major urban area, Napier-Hastings.
 An advantage of staying in Hastings town is the proximity to Splash Planet, an outdoor water park, but coastal Napier makes a great base for travellers interested in art deco architecture (the whole city was rebuilt following a major earthquake in 1931).
 There are also nearby surf beaches and a port that oversees the export of lamb, wool, fruit and wine.
 It’s all beneath the shelter of Te Mata Peak, a green-carpeted mountain that curves 400m (1,312ft) upwards from the wine-producing Heretaunga Plains and tempts hikers and cyclists for its panoramic views.
 After all that exploring, you’ll want to settle in for the night with a glass of local syrah or chardonnay at sunset, in one of these affordable motels or bed and breakfasts.